abSWU/SASE_Hackathon/README.md

 * Did your team collaborate effectively?
 -->

-`Everyone on the team is proud that we all learned new things.
-All of us had little to no experience with the tools involved to make a project like this.
-Not only were we able to make a working product at the end, but we also learned new tools that we can use in our future projects.`
+`Despite being new to most of the tools, our team successfully built a function project from scratch.
+We not only learned how to write a frontend and backend and then integrate them, but we also learned to collaborate efficiently under tight deadlines.
+In the end, we had a working product, gained skills in FastAPI and database management, and strengthened our teamwork, all of which that can help us in our future projects. `

 ## What We Learned